bunuelo/funk2/som-2009/lab1/lab1.md

 ## The typicality effect and prototypes

 People are more quick to affirm that \pred{IsA}{robbin}{bird} than \pred{IsA}{chicken}{bird}, and this is called the **typicality effect**.
-(Robins are more representative of birds than chickens.)
+(Robins are more representative of birds than are chickens.)
 How can this be if both \textsf{chicken} and \textsf{robin} both have features that match the definition of the \textsf{bird} category?
-A similar problem was pointed out by Wittgenstein; he used the concept of a \textsf{game} as an example where he could not think of a logical combination of sufficient and necessary features that sufficiently describes the wide class of activities that could be called games (Try it!).
+A similar problem was pointed out by Wittgenstein; he used the concept of a \textsf{game} as an example where he could not think of a logical combination of sufficient and necessary features that describe the wide class of activities that could be called games (Try it!).
 Rosch \cite{Rosch:1999p2919} showed how **prototypes** could be used to explain this graded membership.

   - the **prototype** view holds that each category has a representative *prototype* that new objects are compared with when they are being classified.
   - **exemplars** are like the prototype system, except for that there are multiple representative members of each category.